andreacfm/active_metadata/README.md

 *   def notify_changes(matched_label, values, model_class, model_id) should not present
 	model_class and model_id as parameters but it should take it from a common reference
+*	active_metadata.yml in the host rails app should be generated from a setup step like rake active_metadata:install